Predictive Analytics Development: Data-Driven Development

 By predicting future events using statistical algorithms and historical data, predictive analytics offers insights into potential outcomes.
 Prescriptive analytics, on the other hand, goes a step further by suggesting actions to maximise the outcomes in addition to just predicting them.

-The utilisation of predictive analytics is crucial in improving customer segmentation as it utilises past data to detect trends and actions.
-Through the examination of customer interactions, purchase history, and preferences, companies can make predictions about the demographic groups most likely to react favourably to particular marketing initiatives or product releases.
+The utilization of predictive analytics is crucial in improving customer segmentation as it uses past data to detect trends and actions.
+Through the examination of customer interactions, purchase history, and preferences, companies can make predictions about the demographic groups most likely to react favorably to particular marketing initiatives or product releases.

 Some examples of predictive analytics are mentioned below: